 \subsection{Impact of Hyperparameters}

-The training and calibration set sizes in \textsc{ScaleDoc} are key hyperparameters.
-We demonstrate their impact on \textsc{ScaleDoc}'s end-to-end performance with the target accuracy of 0.90 (see \autoref{fig:hyp}).
+We demonstrate the impact of different hyperparameters, the sizes of training and calibration sets, on \textsc{ScaleDoc}'s end-to-end performance with a target accuracy of 0.90 (see \autoref{fig:hyp}).
 For the training set, larger sizes initially improve the proxy model's ability to learn global features, enhancing efficacy.
-However, this eventually led to increased labeling overhead and a higher latency.
+However, this eventually led to increased labeling overhead and higher latency.
 The preferred trade-off is empirically found with a training set size between 7\% and 10\%.
-Conversely, a standard PP pipeline (i.e. TF-IDF SVM PCA) requires much more labels to train effectively, leading to more LLM oracle invocations.
-A similar trade-off exists for the calibration set.
-We show that a sample rate of 5\% is sufficient to capture global score distributions without excessive labeling overhead, maximizing end-to-end performance.
+Conversely, a traditional PP requires much more labels to train, leading to more LLM oracle invocations.
+A similar trade-off exists for the calibration set, where sampling 5\% is sufficient to capture global distributions, maximizing end-to-end performance.